Jumballaya/servo/README.md

   * ~~Add simple classes with fields and methods and inheritance~~
   * ~~Rename structs/interfaces/functions to their proper names (Expression vs Statement etc.) so everything is consistent~~
   * Add instanceof operator for classes, e.g. `fooInstance instanceof FooClass`
-  * Add a standard library that can be imported into any file.
-    - ~~Basic support~~
-    - Standard lib files can be imported by itself (aka `import map from 'Array';`) and without extension
-    - Any other files have to be a relative path or absolute path to the file to import (aka `import func from './module.svo';`) and must have the file extension
   * Implement bytes
     - Syntax: `b{'|"}hello world{'|"}` or `b{"|'}h{"|'}`
     - Like strings they can be concatontated with the `+` operator like `b'h' + b'i' = b'hi'`